tidyverse/dplyr/tests/testthat/_snaps/mutate.md

     Error <dplyr:::mutate_error>
       Problem with `mutate()` column `int`.
       i `int = 1:5`.
-      i Input `int` must be size 2 or 1, not 5. i The error occurred in group 1: x = 2.
+      i `int` must be size 2 or 1, not 5. i The error occurred in group 1: x = 2.

 ---